josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 Feminist or queer movements may centre their own political vocabulary.

-The corrective is simple:
+The corrective is to ask:

-> Return to Palestine.

-Ask:

 - What has become clearer about Palestinian life?
 - Which Palestinian voices have been heard?